 Always Give Babies Room to Breathe!

-On average, almost 400 Texas babies die in their sleep each year - suddenly, unexpectedly, and without a clear explanation or due to accidental suffocation or strangulation.
+Hundreds of Texas babies die in their sleep each year - suddenly, unexpectedly, and without a clear explanation or due to accidental suffocation or strangulation.
 That's why it is so important to always give babies "Room to Breathe."

 The ABC's of Infant sleep:

-- B - On their backs
+B On their backs

 C In a crib and cool

-- S - In a smoke free environment
+S In a smoke-free environment